Lantianzz/Scorecard-Bundle/README.md

 See detailed and more reader-friendly documentation in **https://scorecard-bundle.bubu.blue/**

+In Scorecard-Bundle, core codes such as WOE/IV calculation and scorecard transformation were written based on Mamdouh Refaat's book '"Credit Risk Scorecards: Development and Implementation Using SAS"；ChiMerge was written based on Randy Kerber's paper "ChiMerge: Discretization of Numeric Attributes".

 ### Installment

 Note that Scorecard-Bundle depends on NumPy, Pandas, matplotlib, Scikit-Learn, and SciPy, which can be installed individually or together through [Anaconda](https://www.anaconda.com/)